noriyoshiabe/NASequencer/doc/en/general.md

 #### In Document Window
 Open source file in editor window.
-If external editor is selected in [Preferences](TODO), external editor will be launched and open source file.
+If external editor is selected in [Preferences - External Editor](preference.md#External Editor), external editor will be launched and open source file.

 #### In Embedded Editor
 File Open Dialog will be shown.